Hamzeh-Alsheikho/AlgoDobbeltLenketListe/README.md

 If antall /2 became decimal, it made a problem later.
 So we put (int) antall/2 for judgement number.
 4).
-When Node is bigger than the half of number ( antall / 2 ), the Node would be searched from tail to the half of number.

-hent(int indeks) was easy to code, we had already have finnNode() method, so find the node for int indeks then return value of that indeks.
+When Node is bigger than the half of number ( antall / 2 ), the Node would be searched from tail to the half of number. hent(int indeks) was easy to code, we had already have finnNode() method, so find the node for int index then return value of that index.

 * Oppgave 4:
+A goal for public int indeksTil(T verdi) is to find index for value which in the list or not.
+If value is null, return -1.
+If  value is not null, search the value in the list with forløkka.
+If the value is existing in the list, return index, if not exist in the list return -1.
+For public boolean inneholder(T verdi), it has to return true or false if the value in the list or not.
+In indeksTil method, if the value is not in the list return -1, this means if indeksTil(verdi) does not return -1, the value exist in the list.
+Then boolean inneholder should return true, follows description.

 * Oppgave 5: For this oppgave, idea came from Kompedium Programkode 3.3.2 f), but this code was for EnkeltLenketListe,